-Most likely, a ticket was not issued because no law was broken or the officer didn't witness the violation and, therefore, wasn't able to write the citation.
-The lack of a ticket just reveals that, at the scene of the accident, it was not obvious who was at fault and further investigation was required to establish liability.
+Most likely, a ticket was not issued because no law was broken or the officer did not witness the violation and, therefore, was not able to write the citation.
+The lack of a ticket just reveals that, at the scene of the accident, it was not obvious who was at fault, and further investigation was required to establish liability.

 Whether or not you can recover compensation for your personal injuries depends on who is responsible for the car accident.
 Read more about how you can prove your case in our blog Case Scenario: Car Accident and No Ticket Was Issued.

 When no ticked is issued to either party and fault is not apparent following the crash, we have the experience to demonstrate negligence through a wide array of resourceful methods, including:

 Miami car accident attorney Sean M. Cleary establishes fault and negligence and fights to get you the compensation you need if injured in an accident.
 We can guide you in what to do, as well as what not to do, following a crash.
 If you have been involved in an accident, contact our firm today to schedule your free consultation and review your legal options.